 Tips on choosing the right shade from the veneer color chart

 Porcelain veneers are considered An irreversible cosmetic procedure.
 While they can be removed and are permanent, you may have to replace them down the road.
 When choosing your color, you must select one that best fits your needs.
 This means you should look for colors matching your facial shape, age, and compliment you.
 Though, it would help if you discussed with your dentist your veneers and dental goals.
-Use these following tips to help select the best veneers for you.
+Use the following tips to help select the best veneers for you.

 Does it look good?